Special Announcement – September, 2022:

 |Fosfomycin tromethamine (Monurol)||Single dose||Diarrhea, nausea, vomiting, rash, and hypersensitivity|

-Although one class of antibiotic may be considered the best option for a particular type of bacteria, it may also come with an increased chance of severe side effects.
+Although one class of antibiotic may be considered the most effective for a particular type of bacteria, it may also come with an increased chance of severe side effects.
+This may mean for example, that Cipro for UTI is not your best option if there are other, non-fluoroquinolone antibiotics to choose from.

 In this case, your doctor may opt for an antibiotic that has a reduced chance of success but is much safer.